-This Benchmarks Regulation Compliance Plan is prepared to explain in brief what the BMR is about and which obligations it imposes on NWB Bank, and to set out an inexhaustive/summary action list.
-This document constitutes the robust written plan, together with the impact analyses/detailed action list documents that the dedicated benchmark reform working group has prepared/is updating on a regular basis and sharing with NWB Bank's Asset & Liability Committee.
+This Benchmarks Regulation Compliance Plan is prepared to explain in brief what the BMR is about and which obligations it imposes on NWB, and to set out an inexhaustive/summary action list.
+This document constitutes the robust written plan, together with the impact analyses/detailed action list documents that the dedicated BMR working group has prepared/is updating on a regular basis and sharing with ALCO.